New York State Education Department: Accountability

-Schools who fall short of reaching state standards are given a state designation of SURR (Schools Under Registration Review) and have only two years to turn around their rating according to the accountability division of NYSED.
 Each year, the Commissioner publishes a report highlighting which schools have been taken off the list and which schools have been added.

 Teaching license requirements

 In order to teach in New York, the applicant must hold a valid New York State Teaching License.
 Most new certified teachers come from state-accredited teaching programs in colleges or universities either in New York or another state that has a reciprocal agreement with New York.
 Prior to initial certification, prospective teachers must pass: